 Off-campus study in Asia is required for the joint major and highly recommended (but not required) for the concentration.
 Numerous opportunities are available to Kenyon students to study in Asia for one semester or a year.
-A full list of approved programs is available at the Center for Global Engagement website.
+A full list of approved programs is available through the Center for Global Engagement.

 The Association for Asian Studies has an excellent website with listings of and links to academic programs categorized by country, as well as links to programs for summer language training.
 Please note that if you pick a study abroad program that is NOT approved by Kenyon's Center for Global Engagement, however, you risk problems in getting full credit for the work you do in that program.
 The following list includes only summer programs.

 Wittenberg in China: On the Silk Road summer program offers students an opportunity to explore China's past and present through a study of the historic and contemporary Silk Road through experiential learning activities, class discussions, and site visits.
 The program is flexibly designed so students can pursue their specific interests in business, medicine, education, art, religion, etc. Students study as they travel along the Silk Road from Xi'an, Jiayuguan, Dunhuang, Turfan, Urumqi and Khotan; the program ends in Beijing.
-A downloadable brochure is available at here.
+Download the program brochure.

 Japan-America Student Conference (JASC), which started in 1934, is the oldest student-run exchange between the U.S. and Japan.
 Students from both countries have met every summer to gain a deeper understanding of Japan-US relations as well as its role in the globalizing society.
 In 2008 the Korea-Ameica Student Conference (KASC) was initiated.
 JASC and KASC present unique opportunities for students to actively expand their perspective and knowledge beyond the classroom setting.
 For one month students live together, participate in thought-provoking discussions and listen to enlightening lectures by prominent speakers in business, politics and academia.